The Short Version:

-I am a highly proficient, customer focused Developer specialising in Mobile app development, Java EE and Web Development gained via 15 years commercial IT experience, 18 months Mobile development experience, 10 years Java Web Development Experience, Oracle Certified Java Web Component Developer Certification, Sun Certified Java Programmer Certification, and a Business Information Technology degree.
-I have a wealth of experience of full-life cycle development, and utilising agile methodolo (SCRUM).
+I am a highly proficient, customer focused Agile Development Lead/Senior Developer specialising in Mobile app development, Java EE and Web Development gained via 15 years commercial IT experience, including 3 years Mobile development experience, 10 years Java Web Development Experience, Oracle Certified Java Web Component Developer Certification, Sun Certified Java Programmer Certification, and a Business Information Technology degree.
+I have a wealth of experience of full-life cycle development, and utilising agile methodology (SCRUM).
 I am self motivated team member, with excellent interpersonal, written and verbal communication skills.
 I am always looking to enhance my existing skill set, and gain experience of new technologies, in a customer focused environment.

 After spending three years working at the Nuffield Institute, Public Health Division (1996 – 1999) initially as part of my HND sandwich year during University, and subsequent part-time role while completing my Top-up degree, I felt that I had gained a wide range of experience working on small and medium scale projects.
 Due to the invaluable experience gained and the successful completion of my degree in 1999, I was able to obtain a place on a two year graduate training programme with EDS based in Sheffield.
 During the programme I gained experience in many phases of the development life-cycle.
 This included Requirements Capture, Analysis and Design, Development, and Unit and System Testing.
 I completed technical training in C, Oracle Databases, Unix and many business skills before graduating from the programme in July 2001.
 I then moved into an Information Analyst/Engineer role at EDS, using Java EE technologies (Java, JSPs, Servlets).